 By our third trip to Ft.
 Reno, we were serious.
 We googled the location to death, got directions from the internet, and even asked several strangers.
 The element of danger arose as one stranger warned us to watch out for some creepy guy lurking around the bushes.
 Luckily, we never saw the guy, but we were on guard.

 Despite all of the local inquiries, including the grounds crew who mow that lawn and should know where it is, we still couldn’t find the USGS marker.
 We circled the fenced area of Fort Reno twice.
 No luck.
-In our defense, the ground was covered with leaves and there’s nothing raised above the ground to draw attention to it.
-Not to mention, the Fort itself is on higher ground, but evidently, it’s not a natural elevation.
-We must have spent an hour looking, but we couldn’t find it.
-We were talking about bringing in the big guns, aka having Raina’s husband program the coordinates into a fancy hiking GPS (18 320094 E / 4313484 N; WGS 84UTM for the record).
-But he doesn’t appreciate the urgency of being a purist highpointer, so we gave google one last try.
+In our defense, the ground was covered with leaves and at the time there was nothing raised above the ground to draw attention to it.
+Not to mention, the Fort itself is on higher ground, but it’s not a natural elevation.
+We must have spent an hour looking, but we couldn’t find it, so we gave google one last try.
 The Highpointers Club website gave us one last clue: the marker was 19 paces due north of the old oak.
 This was starting to feel like a treasure hunt.
 We set out for one more try.

 On a cool day at the end of December, we made our attempt.
 We walked faster than normal to Ft.
 Reno, climbed the hill, and counted 19 paces past the old oak.
 There was no marker.
 Swears might have been said.
 We searched the now leaf-free ground for a few minutes, wondering about how previous summiters of our nation’s capitol defined a pace.
 O’ the joy!
 We finally found the marker, right there on the ground and we wondered why we had never seen it before.